-Early Decision Deadline: December 1: for those students who wish to secure their space in the fall prior to their enrollment.
+Early Decision Deadline: December 1: for those students who wish to receive an admission and merit scholarship decision before January 1.
 March 15 Deadline: for those students who wish to be considered for DCAD Meritbased Scholarships.
 May 1 Deadline: 'universal' applicant deadline.
+August 1 Deadline: Application and tuition deposit deadline.